Advanced Search

 • Available Online: 2025-12-19

-• Objective To address the challenges of high manufacturing costs and signal crosstalk in existing multi-dimensional multiplexed metasurfaces, this study proposes a crosstalk-free, frequency-spin multiplexed single-layer metasurface based on nested bi-spectral meta-atoms.
-By physically superimposing two C-shaped split-ring resonators targeting the Ku-band (12.5 GHz) and K-band (22 GHz), the design achieves four fully independent information channels (two frequencies and two spin states) without relying on spatial division or multi-layer stacking.
-The objective is to demonstrate independent, high-performance vortex beam generation and holographic imaging, offering a simplified, low-cost solution for advanced 6G communication and sensing systems.
-Methods The metasurface employs a reflective metal-dielectric-metal structure where each unit cell nests an outer (OCSRR) and inner (ICSRR) resonator.
-Through parameter sweeps using CST Microwave Studio, specific structures were selected to ensure high cross-polarization conversion at target frequencies while maintaining negligible response at non-target bands.
-Independent spin multiplexing is realized by combining transmission phase and geometric phase via controlled resonator rotation.
-Two prototypes were fabricated using PCB technology: MS1 for generating focused vortex beams (l= +1, +2, +3, +4) and MS2 for holographic imaging (“H”, “B”, “K”, “D”).
-Performance was validated via near-field scanning measurements under oblique incidence using a vector network analyzer.
-Results and Discussions Simulations and experimental measurements confirm the excellent frequency selectivity and spin decoupling of the nested design.
-The OCSRR and ICSRR dictate responses at 12.5 GHz and 22 GHz respectively, behaving as a linear superposition with minimal crosstalk.
-MS1 successfully generated four focused vortex beams with distinct topological charges, achieving an average mode purity of 88.25%.
-MS2 reconstructed four independent, clear holographic images with high channel isolation.
-The close agreement between measured results and simulations verifies the device's robustness and the effectiveness of the crosstalk-free design strategy under practical illumination conditions.
-Conclusions This work demonstrates a reliable method for constructing crosstalk-free frequency-spin multiplexed metasurfaces using nested meta-atoms.
-By enabling simultaneous, independent manipulation of electromagnetic waves across four channels on a single layer, the proposed approach significantly reduces design complexity and fabrication costs.
-The successful realization of multi-channel vortex beams and holography highlights the potential of this technology for integrated, multi-functional applications in next-generation wireless communications and optical systems.
+• Objective To address high fabrication costs and signal crosstalk in existing multidimensional multiplexed metasurfaces, a crosstalk-free, frequency-spin multiplexed single-layer metasurface based on nested bi-spectral meta-atoms is proposed.
+Two C-shaped split-ring resonators are physically superimposed to target the Ku band (12.5 GHz) and the K band (22 GHz).
+This configuration enables four fully independent information channels, defined by two frequencies and two spin states, without spatial division or multilayer stacking.
+The objective is to demonstrate independent, high-performance vortex beam generation and holographic imaging, providing a simplified and cost-effective solution for advanced 6G communication and sensing systems.
+Methods A reflective metal–dielectric–metal metasurface architecture is adopted, in which each unit cell integrates an Outer C-Shaped Split-Ring Resonator (OCSRR) and an Inner C-Shaped Split-Ring Resonator (ICSRR).
+Parameter sweeps performed using CST Microwave Studio are used to select structures that provide high cross-polarization conversion at the target frequencies while maintaining negligible responses in non-target bands.
+Independent spin multiplexing is achieved through the combined use of transmission phase and geometric phase, controlled by resonator rotation.
+Two prototypes are fabricated using printed circuit board technology.
+MS1 is designed for focused vortex beam generation with topological charges l = +1, +2, +3, and +4, whereas MS2 is designed for holographic imaging of the letters “H”, “B”, “K”, and “D”.
+Device performance is validated by near-field scanning measurements under oblique incidence using a vector network analyzer.
+Results and Discussions Simulation and experimental results confirm strong frequency selectivity and effective spin decoupling enabled by the nested meta-atom design.
+The OCSRR and ICSRR dominate the electromagnetic responses at 12.5 GHz and 22 GHz, respectively, and exhibit linear superposition behavior with minimal crosstalk.
+MS1 generates four focused vortex beams with clearly separated topological charges, achieving an average mode purity of 88.25%.
+MS2 reconstructs four independent and well-defined holographic images with high channel isolation.
+The close agreement between measured and simulated results demonstrates the robustness of the device and validates the effectiveness of the crosstalk-free design strategy under practical illumination conditions.
+Conclusions A reliable approach for realizing crosstalk-free frequency-spin multiplexed metasurfaces using nested meta-atoms is demonstrated.
+Simultaneous and independent manipulation of electromagnetic waves across four channels is achieved on a single metasurface layer, substantially reducing design complexity and fabrication cost.
+The successful demonstration of multi-channel vortex beam generation and holographic imaging indicates strong potential for integrated multifunctional applications in next-generation wireless communication and optical systems.

 • loading